Uganda Country Commercial Guide

 Express Delivery

 Express delivery firms operating in Uganda include DHL, FEDEX, and TNT, which offer air delivery to/from the United States in three to five business days.
-Package contents must be declared at the point of shipping and customs procedures upon arrival in Uganda include security scans for contraband as well as material liable to taxation.
+Package contents must be declared at the point of shipping.
+Customs procedures upon arrival in Uganda include security scans for contraband as well as material subject to taxation.

 Due Diligence

-Fraud is rampant in Uganda and is becoming increasingly sophisticated.
-Investors interested in entering the Ugandan market must exercise caution and conduct due diligence prior to finalizing any transactions with a potential Ugandan business partner.
-While many legitimate Ugandan entities seek to source goods with U.S. firms, the U.S. Embassy commercial section regularly receives reports of fraud or attempted fraud.
+Fraud scams are frequent in Uganda and are becoming increasingly sophisticated.
+Investors interested in entering the Ugandan market should exercise caution and conduct due diligence prior to finalizing any transactions with a potential Ugandan business partner.
+While many legitimate Ugandan entities seek to source goods with U.S. firms, the U.S. Embassy regularly receives reports of victims of fraud or attempted fraud.

 The American Chamber of Commerce in Uganda offers a due diligence service: manager@amchamuganda.co.ug.

-Please see the Embassy’s list of commercial lawyers to contact for due diligence services: https://ug.usembassy.gov/business/getting-started-uganda/
+Please see the Embassy’s list of commercial lawyers for due diligence services: https://ug.usembassy.gov/getting-started/

 ×